 On the contrary, believers insist that these rats have healing powers if you have good intentions.

-Do Not Harm or Kill the Rats of Karni Mata
+Do Not Harm the Rats of Karni Mata

 Killing a rat that lives on the temple ground is extremely unlucky.
 It does not matter if you do it on purpose or accidentally.